 Transportation: Get around the island with public transport costing you less than $2 one way.
 In addition, a 3km taxi around town ride can cost you $2.50.

-Getting there by air: There airlines that fly to Kos International Airport (KGS) are Lufthansa, Austrian Airlines, Delta Air Lines, and American Airlines.
+Getting there by air: The airlines that fly to Kos International Airport (KGS) are Lufthansa, Austrian Airlines, Delta Air Lines, and American Airlines.

 The island of Aruba is technically part of the Kingdom of the Netherlands.
 However, it is just off the northern coast of Venezuela so this means it is actually located in the southern Caribbean Sea.
 The island is mostly flat, with the exception of a striking volcano at its centre.
 The island has a well developed tourist infrastructure and a busy international airport with cheap flights from Europe and North America, so it's a popular island destination for northern Europeans, as well as Americans.
-Most hotels on Aruba are in the mid-range and upper end, however there are many affordable places that have good reviews.
+Most hotels on Aruba are in the mid-range and upper end due to Aruba being a popular honey-moon destination, however there are many affordable places that have good reviews.

 There are up to fifty resorts and hotels on Aruba, nearly all of which are on the western and northern coast.
 There are some reasonably cheap hotels and resorts for a good price and can be better value compared to other islands in the Caribbean, but most of the larger places are in the upper price ranges.
 The all inclusive resorts on the island isn't the cheapest in the Carribean but can be great value in a package.